inkbytefo/agiformer_a/AGIFORMER_ARCHITECTURE_DIAGRAMS.md

 sequenceDiagram
     participant User as Kullanıcı
     participant MP as Multimodal Perception
-    participant MS as Morfo-Semantic Tokenizer
+    participant MS as MorphoPiece Tokenizer
     participant MEM as Memory System
     participant BLOCK as AGIFORMER Blocks
     participant OUT as Output